ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/advertise_amp_stories.md

 [/sourcecode]

 [tip type="note"]
-Read [Traffic custom creatives in AMP Stories](https://support.google.com/admanager/answer/9038178) for information about uploading ads to Google Ad Manager and checkout our guide on [Best practices for creating an AMP Story ad](story_ads_best_practices.md).
+Read [Traffic custom creatives in Web Stories](https://support.google.com/admanager/answer/9038178) for information about uploading ads to Google Ad Manager and checkout our guide on [Best practices for creating an AMP Story ad](story_ads_best_practices.md).
 [/tip]